suurjaak/grepros/README.md

-  --no-meta             do not print source and message metainfo to console --no-filename         do not print bag filename prefix on each console message line --no-console-output   do not print matches to console --verbose             print status messages during console output
+  --no-meta             do not print source and message metainfo to console --no-filename         do not print bag filename prefix on each console message line --no-console-output   do not print matches to console --progress            show progress bar when not printing matches to console --verbose             print status messages during console output
                         for publishing and bag writing